 Before I went in for da Vinci prostate surgery, I wondered if I needed to shave my groin area.
 I don’t remember anyone saying anything to me about this.
 I thought, “should I help them out and shave my groin?
-They probably want me to do this.
-This will save a step, right?”

 No, no, no.